microsoft/pdb-rs/docs/codeview/symbols/s_data.md

 };
 ```

-`S_GDATA32` describes a global variable, usually with external visibility
+`S_GDATA32` describes a global variable, usually with external visibility across
-across all translation units.
-For example, `int g_foo;` would be described
+all translation units.
+For example, `int g_foo;` would be described with an
-with an `S_GDATA32` record.
+`S_GDATA32` record. `S_GDATA32` records are stored in the Global Symbol Stream,
+never in module symbol streams.

 `S_LDATA32` describes a variable whose lifetime duration is global, but whose
-visibility is limited to a single module.
+visibility is limited to a single module. `S_LDATA32` rercords can be stored in
+either the Global Symbol Stream or in module symbol streams.
+(It is not clear
+why the linker decides the place `S_LDATA32` in global vs. module symbol
+streams.)

 In C, `static` variables are described using `S_LDATA32`.
 Example: